rhythmictech/terraform-aws-tag-policy/README.md

 ## About
 This module creates a tag policy in AWS Organizations.
 It can be attached to the organization or to a list of OUs.
 It is possible to attach multiple tag policies to an organization or OU by using this module multiple times.

 This module supports inheritance of tag policies.
 It uses the `@@assign` operator by default, so the effective tag policy will be the union of all tag policies attached to an organization or OU.
-It is possible to use the `@@append` and `@@remove` operators to modify the tag policy, as well as to define child inheritence rules.
+It is possible to use the `@@append` and `@@remove` operators to modify the tag policy, as well as to define child inheritance rules.
 Thus,

 Rolling out a tag policy in a running environment can cause unexpected results.
 Be sure to test in a dedicated AWS account and roll out carefully.
 Consult AWS documentation: